 Kadgi Sukke

-In this version of Kadgi Sukke, the raw jackfruit is cooked and mixed with coconut masala and then seasoned with other ingredients.
-This is easy to prepare and pairs well with Rotis and rice.
-Of course, it goes without saying that one needs to acquire a taste for this.
+In this version of Kadgi Sukke, the raw jackfruit is cooked and blended with a flavorful coconut masala before being seasoned with aromatic spices.
+It’s simple to prepare and pairs wonderfully with both rotis and rice.
+That said, it’s a dish that requires a certain appreciation to fully enjoy its unique flavor profile.

 Ingredients